dell/ansible-powerstore/docs/modules/volume.rst

    - A volume that is attached to a host/host group, or that is part of a volume group cannot be deleted.
    - If volume in metro session, volume can only be modified, refreshed and restored when session is in the pause state.
    - The *Check_mode* is not supported.
+   - Parameter performance_policy and host_group details are not in the return values for PowerStore 4.0.0.0.
    - The modules present in this collection named as 'dellemc.powerstore' are built to support the Dell PowerStore storage platform.